 4.7.3 The following requirements apply to stationary combustion turbines with a heat input at peak load equal to or greater than 10.56 GJ/hr [10 MMBtu/hr], based on the higher heating value (HHV) of the fuel, which began construction, modification, or reconstruction after February 18, 2005.
 Combustion turbine test cells and stands are exempt.
-Emergency combustion turbines are exempt from the NOx emission limits.
+Emergency combustion turbines are exempt from the NO_x emission limits.

-4.7.3.1 Each unit must meet the applicable $NO_x$ emission limits in Table 4.10.
+4.7.3.1 Each unit must meet the applicable NO_x emission limits in Table 4.10.

 4.7.3.2 The total sulfur content for any liquid fuel burned must not exceed 0.4 percent by weight (4,000 ppm by weight).
-The total sulfur content for natural gas must not exceed 9.1 grams [140 grains] of sulfur per 2.8 kiloliters [100 standard cubic ft].
+The total sulfur content for natural gas must not exceed 9.1 grams [140 grains] of sulfur per 2.8 kiloliters [100 standard cubic feet].

-4.7.4 Stationary gas turbines must also comply with the applicable emission limits and monitoring requirements in Tables 4.24 through 4.25, and Table 4.27.
+4.7.4 Stationary combustion (gas) turbines must also comply with the applicable emission limits and monitoring requirements in Table 4.24.